 When Esma finally reached the bridge, her console was the only one illuminated.
 It glowed eerily in the dim light, an eye of blue peering out amongst a dozen other dark viewscreens that dotted the horseshoe arc of the bridge controls.
 Next to her primary screen, a secondary display flashed red, scrolling a series of cryptic figures and icons below a simple two-word warning: proximity alert.

 “Nature of the contact,” Esma barked as she slid into her seat.

-“Freedom?
+“Foxtrot?
 You mean a fighter.”